 Is it for Performance?

 Some truck owner uses their vehicle on highways.
-If you want to use your truck on highways and seeking more suspension for load support, your ideal kit will be different aspect of the truck owner who is looking to be off-road ready.
-According to using , terrain and load pertaining to your vehicle, will greatly alter the lift height, shocks and suspension of your truck.
+If you want to use your truck on highways and seeking more suspension for load support, your ideal kit will be a different aspect of the truck owner who is looking to be off-road ready.
+According to using, terrain and load pertaining to your vehicle will greatly alter the lift height, shocks, and suspension of your truck.

 Types of Truck Lift Kits

-There are three types of lift kits available in market now.
+There are three types of lift kits available on market now.

 - Body Lift Kits: A body lift kit is the cheapest of all and generally consists of a set of spacers that separate the frame from the truck’s suspension.
 This type of kit is less expensive than full suspension lifts and less effect on ride comfort, handling, and steering geometry.
 For this body lift kit is ideal for trucks that see extensive street.
 It allows for larger tires up to 33 inches.
 Body lift kits have some disadvantage.
 It can create a space between truck body and frame, limited lift range provides less tire size flexibility.